bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 **jQuery** has a plug-in architecture that allows you to add more functionality to **jQuery**.
-You can see over here on our file that I\'ve already added the plug-in.
+You can see over here on our file that I&apos;ve already added the plug-in.
 The way this works is first we need the **jQuery** library, then you need the plug-in, and then we use it in our script.

-Down here I\'m going to do the third animation here for slide toggle, which we\'re going to use this ID.
-We\'ll grab that ID, and down here instead of slide down, we\'re going to do slide toggle, which will open it and close it.
+Down here I&apos;m going to do the third animation here for slide toggle, which we&apos;re going to use this ID.
+We&apos;ll grab that ID, and down here instead of slide down, we&apos;re going to do slide toggle, which will open it and close it.
 Here we can use some of the other easings that we find on this website here;

 <https://cdnjs.com/libraries/jquery-easing>

 This is where I got the **easing** plug-in on the **CDN** that I put into here.
-That\'s where that came from, **Cloudflare**.
+That&apos;s where that came from, **Cloudflare**.

 That comes from this website here;

 but we can use the easings that we see here.
 If I want an **easeOutBounce**, I can actually use that animation if I want to over here.
-Let\'s give that a try.
+Let&apos;s give that a try.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 166.
 (99) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">